epics-containers/epics-containers.github.io/docs/explanations/whats_in.rst

 Therefore there is a real possibility that multiple facilities can use the same images with all the economies of scale that this implies.

-These generic images are intended to be used in production at DLS once the Beamline Kubernetes infrastructure is rolled out.

 Utilities
 ---------